dan1229/django_dans_notifications/README.md

 Also included is the `NotificationManager` a class to expose some common functionality and maintain object permissions.

-Some of the available methods currently are:
+Some available methods currently are:
-- list/retrieve
+- get_notifications_push/email/basic/all
-   - ownership
+   - Enforce object ownership and notification 'direction'
-- update read
+- mark_notification_basic_read

 ### APIs